belighted/bennett/README.md

 ## Setup

-1. Install [Redis](http://redis.io/download).
-You can do so with brew on OS X, or probably with you package manager on Linux.
+#### Redis

+Bennett depends on Redis >= 2.4

+With Homebrew on OS X:

+    brew install redis

+On Linux or OS X without Homebrew:

+    wget http://redis.googlecode.com/files/redis-2.4.15.tar.gz (or whatever the latest stable version is) tar -xf redis-2.4.15.tar.gz
+    cd redis-2.4.15
+    sudo make install

+You can obviously use your system package manager, but verify the version first, as some Linux distros still offer Redis 1.2.
+You should also make sure Redis doesn't start as a service, as Bennett will launch it itself.

+#### Bennett

-2. Clone the Bennett source code somewhere and move to the **deploy** branch
+1. Clone the Bennett source code and move to the **deploy** branch

-   `git clone git@github.com:belighted/bennett.git`
+   `git clone git@github.com:belighted/bennett.git -b deploy`

    `cd bennett`

-   `git checkout deploy`

-3. Install the dependencies with Bundler.
-Bennett uses rbenv and runs on Ruby 1.9.3-p0, so make sure that's the current version if you're using RVM
+2. Install the dependencies with Bundler.
+Bennett uses rbenv and runs on Ruby 1.9.3-p194, so make sure that's the current version if you're using RVM

    `bundle install`

-4. Run the setup
+3. Run the setup

    `rake bennett:setup`

-5. Configure your hostname in `config/environments/production.rb`
+4. Configure your hostname in `config/environments/production.rb`

-6. Start it!
+5. Start it!

    `rake bennett:start`